Alfresco/alfresco-dockerfiles-bakery/README.md

 ## Architecture choice

 The image architecture defaults to the building system's architecture.
-To modify it, you need to adjust en environment variable when running bake command.
+To modify it, you need to adjust an environment variable when running bake command.

 ```sh
 export TARGETARCH=linux/arm64